grammyjs/website/site/docs/resources/comparison.md

 > We are trying to keep things in this article up-to-date.
 > If you notice that anything is outdated, please edit this page using the link at the bottom.

-## Comparison with other JavaScript frameworks
+## Comparison With Other JavaScript Frameworks

 ::: tip Choose your programming language first
 Given that you're reading the docs of a framework within the JavaScript ecosystem, you are likely looking for something to run on Node.js (or Deno).